 - A different length of response.

 - The presence or absence of certain expressions.

 - The occurrence of an error or timeout.

 - The time taken to receive or complete the response.

-You can use the following techniques to help analyze the attack results
+You can use the following techniques to help analyze the attack results and identify interesting items:

 - Click on each column header in turn, and review the sorted table to identify any anomalous items.

 - Unhide additional columns to analyze response times and cookies.

 - Use the display filter to remove items containing or not containing certain expressions.